ThomasGrynder/elevators/readme.md

 ## Frontend

-Simple UI for Elevator Shaft service.
+Simple UI for Elevator Shafts service.
 Created with usage of Angular and NgRx Store.
 Start it, open in several browser tabs and play around.

 ### Build And Run